Daniel-Tomov/RespawnSteal/README.md

-# RespawnSteal
+# LifeSteal
-Made based off a plugin request on the Bukkit Forums https://bukkit.org/threads/lifesteal-plugin-skript.494790/
+Made based off a plugin request on the Bukkit Forums https://bukkit.org/threads/respawn-steal.494735/

 # Commands
-/lifesteal add <player name> - adds a respawn to a player
+/respawnsteal add <player name> - adds a respawn to a player

-/lifesteal remove <player name> - takes a respawn from a player
+/respawnsteal take <player name> - takes a respawn from a player

-/lifesteal reload - reloads config.
-Does not reload the crafting recipe.
-A full server restart is needed for that.
+/respawnsteal reload - reloads config.
+Currently does nothing

 Others commands:

-/lifesteal lc - puts heart amount for every player into lives.yml
+/respawnsteal rc - puts respawns into respawns.yml

-/lifesteal rl - takes player hearts from lives.yml and puts them into list.
-Be careful with this one as it can remove hearts for players that are online and that bugs the plugin.
+/respawnsteal rr - takes respawns from respawns.yml and puts them into list.
+Be careful with this one as it can remove respawns for players that are online and that bugs the plugin.

 # Permissions

-lifesteal.add - /respawnsteal add
+respawnsteal.add - /respawnsteal add

-lifesteal.remove - /respawnsteal remove
+respawnsteal.take - /respawnsteal take

-lifesteal.reload - /respawnsteal reload
+respawnsteal.reload - /respawnsteal reload

-lifesteal.reloadlives - /lifesteal rl
+respawnsteal.reloadrespawns - /respawnsteal rr

-lifesteal.reloadlifeconfig - /lifesteal lc
+respawnsteal.reloadrespawnsconfig - /respawnsteal rc